 Scan after running the fake document installerHow This Differs From Other ScreenConnect Scams

-This page is about the Adobe Acrobat – Secure Document lure.
+This page is about the Adobe Acrobat – Secure Document and Contract Procurement document-lure chain.
 If your email mentioned Social Security documents, use our Social Security Statement ScreenConnect scam guide instead.
 If you found ScreenConnect installed but do not know which email or fake page caused it, start with our broader ScreenConnect Client scam cleanup guide.
 For background on why remote access tools are dangerous when installed by an attacker, see our remote access trojan explainer.

 How To Avoid This Lure Next Time